-This question help identify where the research will take place, or how the researcher is using existing data.
-Note- most research performed outside of UCCS will require a letter of access; for example, if you are requesting to review records at a local school district you will need a letter of access from the school district providing details to the IRB what information is being provided to you for your research.
+Note - Most research performed outside of UCCS will require a letter of access; for example, if you are requesting to review records at a local school district you will need a letter of access from the school district providing details to the IRB what information is being provided to you for your research.

 a.
 Describe all benefits of the research.
 If the research does not benefit the research participant directly, be sure to address how the research benefits society and/or science.

 b.
 Describe all risks (physical, mental, emotional, and legal) to the subjects.
 Note that all studies entail at least some risk (e.g. annoyance, frustration).
 If deception is to be used, describe what the deception will be and why it is necessary.
 Describe safeguards (e.g., medical consultation, counseling, etc.) that will be taken to reduce risks.